mrmaxguns/wonderwordsmodule/README.md

 ## The Wonderwords CLI

+**NOTE**: Before using the command-line interface (CLI), ensure that you installed all required dependencies for the CLI using `pip install wonderwords[cli]`.
+Wonderwords normally requires no dependencies, but uses Rich for colorized output in the command line.

 Wonderwords provides a command line interface, too, which can be used with the `wonderwords` command.
 Usage: